Henry Mwandumba

-Henry Charles Mwandumba is an African Professor of Medicine and Deputy Director of the Malawi-Liverpool-Wellcome research programme.
+Henry Charles Mwandumba is a Malawian Professor of Medicine and the Director of the Malawi-Liverpool-Wellcome Programme.
 He works on the tuberculosis phagosome in the University of Malawi College of Medicine, and serves as President of the Federation of African Immunological Societies.
 In 2019 Mwandumba was awarded the Royal Society Africa Prize.

 Early life and education

 Mwandumba studied medicine at the University of Zimbabwe, and graduated with a Bachelor of Medicine, Bachelor of Surgery in 1990.
 He specialised in general practice and infectious diseases in Liverpool.